-What is an NSN number?
+What is a NSN number?

-NSN stands for National Stock Number.
+NSN stands for "National Stock Number".
 It is an official, standardized number applied to a specific item that goes through the federal supply system repeatedly.
 These numbers are crucial to military logistics supply chains.
 They are used to standardize and streamline product identification and inventory management.
 NSNs eliminate confusion concerning which items are in stock and which items are suitable replacements for products no longer on hand.
 They also save time by providing quick and easy information that can be used when ordering supplies, maintaining budgets, and performing the general maintenance of billions of dollars of inventory.

 The NSN is a 13 digit code, unique to the item it identifies.
 Each set of digits represents an important piece of information about the product.
 The first four digits represent the item’s supply class.
 Similar items are grouped together using this part of the code.
 For example, NSNs for comparable electrical wire and cable parts would all begin with the same four numbers: 6145.